-I’ve mentioned this metal detecting tip before.
-However, I can’t stress enough how important this tip is.
+I’ve mentioned this metal detecting idea before.
+However, I can’t stress enough how important this suggestion is.

 If you concentrate on metal detecting the center of the parks you hunt, you will continue to dig clad coins and pull-tabs.
 The older coins are in the outer edges of the parks.
 And the modern detectorist does not hunt those outer edges.

 Everyone heads to the center of parks to detect.
 However, think about the park hundreds of years ago.
 People also frequented the outer edges of most of the parks in the days of old.
 However, because the lawns are mowed in only the modern sections, the old areas of these parks are overlooked.

 Most times people picnicked in the areas that are no longer being used today.
 The areas used years ago are most likely scrub brush today.

 The outer edges of the modern parks are where the lost coins and jewelry are lying.